5l1v3r1/dashboard-3/readme.md

 # Dashboard

-Dashboard is a NodeJS project that provides a user account system and administration tools for web applications.
-A traditional web application has a tailor-made user login and management system often grievously lacking in functionality that will be added later, or forfeits very priviliged information to Google and Facebook.
-When you use Dashboard you start with a complete UI for your users and administrators to manage the beaurocacy of web apps.
+Dashboard is a NodeJS project that provides a reusable account management system for web applications.

-You can use your preferred language, database and tools to write your application with Dashboard hosted seperately.
-Dashboard will proxy your content as the user requests it, and your server can access Dashboard's comprehensive API to retrieve account-related data.

-NodeJS developers may embed Dashboard as a module `@userappstore/dashboard` and share the hosting, or host Dashboard seperately too.
+Dashboard proxies your application server to create a single website where pages like signing in or changing your password are provided by Dashboard.
+Your application server can be anything you want, and use Dashboard's API to access data as required.

+Using modules you can expand Dashboard to include organizations, subscriptions powered by Stripe, or a Stripe Connect platform.

+Dashboard and official modules are completely API-driven.
+The API is accessible to your application server and can be configured to allow public access.

+Dashboard content functions without clientside JavaScript.
+It can be overriden with your own content or styling or you may use the APIs

 ### Demonstrations